slawekzachcial/terraform-protect-module/README.md

-Sometimes, when using 3rd party Terraform modules that create crtical resources in our infrastructure we want to prevent those resources from being destroyed, either du to their replacement or explict call to destroy.
+Sometimes, when using 3rd party Terraform modules that create crtical resources in our infrastructure we want to prevent those resources from being destroyed, either due to their replacement or explict call to destroy.
 Terraform provides a mechanism to protect resources, using lifecycle `prevent_destroy` flag.
 However, at the time of this writing (April 2022), similar mechanism does not exist for modules.

-This repository shows an example, how, under certain conditions, it is possible to prevent destroy of resource(s) created by the module.
+This repository shows an example, how to, under certain conditions, prevent destroy of resource(s) created by the module.
 It also demonstrates how to prevent destroy in "production" environment while allowing it in "development".

 ## Protect Module Resource(s)